Fanjue Liu 刘璠珏

 Technology-Driven Marketing

-My research focuses on how intelligent technology reshapes human cognitive patterns and social interaction paradigms across three key dimensions: (1) human-machine communication (HMC), where I investigate how intelligent technologies are constructed as digital interlocutors and examines their mutual shaping relationships with humans; (2) the transformative effects of virtual influencers, aiming to decipher the mechanisms underlying their persuasive power and to identify boundary conditions that enhance their effectiveness in in digital marketing; (3) participatory democracy in the AI communication process, which centers on how technology transforms the ways in which the public engages with societal issues.
+My research focuses on how intelligent technology reshapes human cognitive patterns and social interaction paradigms across three key dimensions: (1) human-machine communication, where I investigate how intelligent technologies are constructed and perceived as digital interlocutors, and how they mutually shape users’ cognitive and emotional responses; (2) The transformative role of virtual influencers, focusing on the psychological mechanisms that drive their persuasive power and the boundary conditions that enhance their effectiveness in digital marketing; (3) Public understanding of AI, where I investigates how people make sense of AI technologies and how these perceptions influence their policy attitudes and civic engagement.

 Professional Certificate in Data Analytics (2025)